venhurarias/Enhancing-Asthma-Care-Monitoring-System/README.md

 # Enhancing Asthma Care Monitoring System

 This project is an IoT-based healthcare system designed to assist in monitoring asthma conditions using real-time physiological data.
-It integrates an ESP32 device, cloud database (Firebase), a web platform, and an AI-powered prediction system to provide intelligent health insights.
+It integrates an ESP32 device, cloud database (Firebase), a web platform, a Flutter mobile application, and an AI-powered prediction system to provide intelligent health insights.

 The system measures **heart rate (BPM)**, **oxygen saturation (SpO2)**, and **peak flow rate**, then sends the data to a server where an AI model analyzes the condition and returns predictions.
-A web application is also included for real-time monitoring, communication, and patient management.
+Both web and mobile platforms allow real-time monitoring, communication, and patient management.

 ---

 ## Project Overview

-The system consists of four main components:
+The system consists of five main components:

 1. **ESP32 Device (Embedded System)**
 2. **Firebase Realtime Database (Cloud Storage)**
 3. **AI Server (Flask + Machine Learning)**
-4. **Web Application (Monitoring + Communication Platform)**
+4. **Web Application (Doctor + Admin Platform)**
+5. **Flutter Mobile App (Patient Application)**

 It is designed to:
 - monitor vital signs in real time
 - assist asthma patients in tracking breathing conditions
 - provide intelligent predictions using AI
-- enable doctor-patient interaction through web platform
+- enable doctor-patient interaction
+- support mobile and web-based monitoring
 - store and visualize health data remotely

 ---